GoHypernet/hypernet-protocol/README.md

 to implement their specific state machine.
 ForceMove and implementations of ForceMoveApp are **not** linked to each other!
 For our case, we'll do the following:

 **NitroAdjuticator** is **ForceMove** <-- NitroAdjudicator is the actual deployed impelmentation of ForceMove that contains the rules and functions governing the channel

-**GalileoApp** is **ForceMoveApp* <-- GalileoApp is an implementatio of ForceMoveApp that defines what a valid transition of the state machine should be
+**GalileoApp** is **ForceMoveApp** <-- GalileoApp is an implementatio of ForceMoveApp that defines what a valid transition of the state machine should be

 ## Embark Framework Details

-THe embark framework has been initialized at the top level of the project.
+The embark framework has been initialized at the top level of the project.
 Some folders have been merged, but it theoretically shouldn't cause any issues.

  - `embark.json` - contains the base embark configs, including where it looks for smart contracts (ie, in the OpenZeppelin directory)
  - `config/contracts.js'` - specifies where smart contracts are deployed (if at all) on various environments, among other things